LSquarzoni/SNN_Event-based_Optical_Flow/README.md

 - Log metrics via MLflow
 - Display training progress every epoch

-The checkpoint corresponding to the best training loss will be saved (remember that the training is self-supervised - no validation is used)
+**Note**: the checkpoint corresponding to the best training loss will be saved (remember that the training is self-supervised - no validation is used)

 **Optional arguments**:
 ```bash